- Get Involved

 COLITA ACADEMY.
 Colita Academy was in Louisiana Settlement, at the site of present Colita in Polk County.
 The school was founded about 1870 and had a two-story pine building.
 It was officially nonsectarian, although Baptists were its chief supporters.
 Principals of the Colita institution included J. M. Pearson, Helen Lawson, a Professor Thomas, Rev. Kit Williams, Thornton Walker, and a Reverend Weymouth.
 Pupils ranged from seven to twenty-three years of age.
 Faced with competition from a growing public school system, Colita Academy was closed in 1894.

 BIBLIOGRAPHY:Aline T. Rothe, History of Education in Polk County (M.A. thesis, University of Texas, 1934).
 Carl Bassett Wilson, History of Baptist Educational Efforts in Texas, 1829–1900 (Ph.D. dissertation, University of Texas, 1934).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Robert Wooster, "COLITA ACADEMY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/kbc34.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Robert Wooster, "COLITA ACADEMY," accessed June 15, 2019, http://www.tshaonline.org/handbook/online/articles/kbc34.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.